claynimmo/Custom-UI-Package-for-Unity-Engine/README.md

 The package relies on the TextMeshPro asset for the text objects in the prefabs.
 Some versions of Unity will automatically import the TMPro package.

 The new input system must be installed and enabled in the project for the inventory management script.
-It also requires an InputActions named PlayerInput.
-A sample of the input actions is supplied in case you do not have one.

 ## Usage